rebelsky/csc282-original/outlines/bodies/intro.md

   follow some language formatting standard.
 (I tend to use the GNU standards in C.)

-You can take all of these with a grain of salt (or much more salt) when you're just writing quick-and-dirty code to get stuff done.
+You can take all of these with a grain of salt (or many many grains of salt) when you're just writing quick-and-dirty code to get stuff done.
 Keep in mind that your typical goal is efficiency.
 You don't need to comprehensively test a few-line throwaway program.
 However, you should document the program, because you may want to do a similar thing later.

 ### Some key *nix principles